Vthehusky/Autonomous-AI-Racecar/README.md

 # Autonomous-AI-Racecar

+## Update (07/19/2024): ##
+Repository restructuring: It has been a little while since I last worked on this project.
+There are a lot of changes planned to be rolled out over the next 2 weeks.
+The main changes coming up are as follows:
+- Setting up a proper catkin_ws for the ROS and ROS 2 builds.
+- Set up the necessary submodules in the src director to cleanly partition various parts of the SW stack (navigation, planners, control and ROS-CAN interface layer, among other parts).
+- Implement Git workflows for managing releases and ensuring smooth continuous integration and deployment.
+- Set up GitHub Actions for automated testing, building, and deployment of the software.
 ## Chassis and car ##

 The final result, when completed will look similar to the image of the racecar included below.
 I have changed the basic build and replaced some of the physical components and accessories based on my custom build.